GalSim-developers/GalSim/docs/config_values.rst

     * ``type`` = *str* (required)  There is currently only one valid option:

-        * 'RaDec' Specify x and y separately.
+        * 'RADec' Specify ra and dec separately.

             * ``ra`` = *angle_value* (required)
             * ``dec`` = *angle_value* (required)